changlinli/intro-to-technical-ai-safety-slides/general-intro-slides/slides.md

   systems work
     * Turing Award winner [Yoshua Bengio](https://yoshuabengio.org/2024/07/09/reasoning-through-arguments-against-taking-ai-safety-seriously/): "...while we are racing towards AGI or even ASI, nobody currently knows how such an AGI or ASI could be made to behave morally, or at least behave as intended by its developers and not turn against humans..
 As of now, however, we are racing towards a world with entities that are smarter than humans and pursue their own goals – without a reliable method for humans to ensure those goals are compatible with human goals."
 + And AI experts are worried about things going very wrong:
-    * Median response to this question was 10% from this [survey](https://blog.aiimpacts.org/p/2023-ai-survey-of-2778-six-things): "What probability do you put on human inability to control future advanced AI systems causing human extinction or similarly permanent and severe disempowerment of the human species?"
+    * Median response to this question was 10% from this [survey](https://blog.aiimpacts.org/p/2023-ai-survey-of-2778-six-things): "What probability do you put on human inability to control future advanced AI systems **causing human extinction or similarly permanent and severe disempowerment of the human species?**"

 # The pace of improvement is increasing